acclivity/Checkoutapp-Scripts/README.md

 * Your checkout application must be running, but no need to be logged into a store.

-* Python 2.6 or higher.
+* Python 2.6 or higher, but we didn't try to run in python 3.x

 * The script needs access to the Postgresql 8.3 that is embedded in the Checkout.app application.